Opinions of Thursday, 5 September 2024

 One of the many promises made during the pre-election period by a candidate vying for the top office is the introduction of electric vehicles (EVs) for public transport.
 However, I’m surprised that no one from the engineering sector has cautioned the candidate to slow down on making promises that are nearly impossible to keep.

-The first concern that comes to mind is
+The first concern that comes to

 In any country where electric vehicles are widely used, a nationwide network of charging stations is essential to prevent vehicles from being stranded when they run out of charge.
 However, I have yet to see any concrete plans in Ghana to provide the kind of infrastructure required for this shift.
 Installing charging stations across the country would be an extremely capital-intensive project.
 It brings to mind the age-old question: which comes first, the chicken or the egg?
 Do we build the infrastructure first or wait for the vehicles to arrive?